-Section Outside Walls, Roof, and Doors Α В С 7.2 Exterior S sides of the Facility: CCTV 7.2.1 Color or "day/night" exterior camera system in place covering all exterior sides of the facility. ~ 7.2.2 Color or "day/night" exterior camera system in place covering exterior sides of facility with doors, windows or other openings. > 7.2.3 All views of exterior camera system clear at all times unless temporary obstruction due to operational needs (i.e. truck loading and unloading in real time). > 7.2.4 All vehicles and individuals clearly recognizable by the exterior camera system.
-7.2.5 Vehicles and individuals visible in most cases by the exterior camera system. > Exterior V Valls and Roof 7.2.6 Exterior walls and roof designed and maintained to resist penetration (Example: brick, block, tilt up concrete slab, sandwich panel walls). • > ~ 7.2.7 Any openable window, vent or other aperture in the facility exterior walls, or any sealed window installed lower than 3 meters from the working floor in the facility exterior walls, must have a physical barrier or be alarmed and linked to the main alarm system. • > 7.2.8 Any openable window, skylight, vent, access hatch or other aperture in the facility roof, must have a physical barrier or be alarmed and linked to the main alarm system. ~
+Section Outside Walls, Roof, and Doors Α В С 7.2 Exte rior Sides of the Facility: CCTV 7.2.1 Color or "day/night" exterior CCTV/ VSS camera in place covering all exterior sides of the facility. ~ 7.2.2 Color or "day/night" exterior CCTV/VSS camera system in place covering exterior sides of facility with doors, windows or other openings. ~ 7.2.3 All views of exterior CCTV/VSS camera system clear at all times unless temporary obstruction due to operational needs (i.e. truck loading and unloading in real time). > 7.2.4 All vehicles and individuals around exterior sides of the facilities be covered by CCTV/ VSS cameras, which can clearly show the vehicle identification information and able to discern facial features of personnel. ~ 7.2.5 Vehicles and individuals visible in most cases by the exterior CCTV/ VSS cameras. > Exterior V Valls and Roof 7.2.6 Exterior walls and roof designed and maintained to resist penetration (Example: brick, block, tilt up concrete slab, sandwich panel walls). ~ ~ > 7.2.7 Any openable window, vent or other aperture in the facility exterior walls, or any sealed window installed lower than 3 meters from the working floor in the facility exterior walls, must have a physical barrier or be alarmed and linked to the main alarm system. ~ ~ 7.2.8 Any openable window, skylight, vent, access hatch or other aperture in the facility roof, must have a physical barrier or be alarmed and linked to the main alarm system. •

-Section Outside Walls, Roof, and Doors Α В С 7.2.9 External access to roof (ladder or stairs) must be: Physically locked and covered by CCTV (Color or "day/night" cameras). ~ Or Dhysically locked and alarmed Physically locked and alarmed. ~ 7.2.10 External access to roof (ladder or stairs) physically locked. Ľ 7.2.11 All facility external warehouse doors and office doors alarmed to detect unauthorized opening and linked to main alarm system. ~ • • Note: Dock doors are not covered by this requirement, see section 7.2.17 for dock door alarm requirements.
-7.2.12 Each facility external warehouse door, office door or other opening must be uniquely identified per door or per zone within main alarm system. • 7.2.13 All external warehouse doors always closed and secured when not in active use.
-Keys/Codes Controlled. • • 7.2.14 Warehouse pedestrian doors and frames cannot be easily penetrated.
+Section Outside Walls, Roof, and Doors Α В С 7.2.9 External access to roof (ladder or stairs) must be: ~ Physically locked and covered by CCTV/ VSS (Color or "day/night" cameras). or Physically locked and alarmed.
+7.2.10 External access to roof (ladder or stairs) physically locked. ~ ~ 7.2.11 All facility external warehouse doors and office doors alarmed to detect unauthorized opening and linked to main alarm system. > > Note: Dock doors are not covered by this requirement, see section 7.2.17 for dock door alarm requirements.
+7.2.12 Each facility external warehouse door, office door or other opening must be uniquely identified per door or per zone within main alarm system. ~ 7.2.13 All external warehouse doors always closed and secured when not in active use.
+Where applicable Keys/ Codes Controlled. ~ ~ 7.2.14 Warehouse pedestrian doors and frames cannot be easily penetrated.
 If hinges on outside they must be pinned or spot-welded.
-Glass doors are unacceptable unless glass break detectors are fitted, or other local detection device is providing cover (e.g. PIR) and alarmed directly to the monitoring center or glass is protected by bars/mesh. > ~ 7.2.15 Emergency exits that are used for emergency purposes only (Ex: Fire exits), are alarmed at all times with an individual or zoned audible sounder. > 7.2.16 All dock doors of sufficient strength so the doors will deter and/or delay forced entry by use of small portable hand tools. ~ > ~ 7.2.17 Dock Doors ~ > ~ Non-operational hours: Dock doors closed, secured (i.e. electronically disabled or physically locked).
-Dock doors alarmed to detect unauthorized intrusion and generate an alarm linked to the main alarm system. illined to the main alaim system.
+Glass doors are unacceptable unless glass break detectors are fitted, or other local detection device is providing cover (e.g. PIR) and alarmed directly to the monitoring center or glass is protected by bars/ mesh. ~ ~ > 7.2.15 Emergency exits that are used for emergency purposes only (Ex: Fire exits), are alarmed at all times with an individual or zoned audible sounder. ~ ~ 7.2.16 All dock doors of sufficient strength so the doors will deter and/or delay forced entry by use of small portable hand tools. ۲ > ٢ 7.2.17 Dock Doors ~ ~ > Non-operational hours: Dock doors closed, secured (i.e. electronically disabled or physically locked).
+Dock doors alarmed to detect unauthorized intrusion and generate an alarm linked to the main alarm system.
 Operational hours: Dock doors must be closed when not in active use.
-Scissor gates, if used, must be secured by mechanical slide / latch lock and be a minimum of 8 feet / 2.4 meters high.
+Scissor gates, if used, must be secured by mechanical slide/ latch lock and be a minimum of 8 feet/ 2.4 meters high.